nixvital/devenv/README.md

 1. [py-vanilla](envs/py-vanilla/default.nix): This is a very basic python development environment, with jupyter installed.
+2. [ml-basic](envs/ml-basic/default.nix): This is equipped with the basic packages for machine learning and data science, e.g. `pandas` and `lightgbm`.
+# science, for example pandas and lightgbm.
-2. [ml-pytorch](envs/ml-pytorch/default.nix): This is a development
+3. [ml-pytorch](envs/ml-pytorch/default.nix): This is a development
    environment for machine learning projects based on pytorch.
 It also provides useful utility libraries such as matplotlib.